rtek1000/HP_Probook_440_G5_Prot/README.md

 If the display works well when the notebook is on, but when the notebook is off, the battery charge lasts a short time and the backlight turns on, it may be possible to apply this adaptation.

 It is necessary to remove the 0R resistor number R7725 in the schematic.
 This resistor is very easy to locate and there should be electrical continuity (using a multimeter) with pin 1 of the LCD ribbon cable connector.
+(The connector on the LCD is 30 pin)

 ![img](https://raw.githubusercontent.com/rtek1000/HP_Probook_440_G5_Prot/refs/heads/main/Img/Schematic1.png)